deepathology/fseg/README.md

 This is a python library that utilizes pathology foundational models for unsupervised semantic segmentation.
 See our paper [here](https://arxiv.org/abs/2409.05697).

-This lets you generate unsupervised semantic segmentations for pathology H\&E images, into a configurable number of semantic classes.
+This lets you generate unsupervised semantic segmentation for pathology H\&E images, with a configurable number of semantic classes.

 F-Seg does this by performing Non-negative Matrix Factorization (NMF) on the model's activations, to create a segmentation mask corresponding to a set of pre-defined feature representations.